What is the Gippsland Writer’s Network?

 Last year, she finished her seventh novel, a YA Supernatural Horror that she is planning to submit for publication.
 Her current work in progress is a YA Magical Realism/Fairy Tale.

-Her work has appeared on the Overland and Writers Victoria websites.
 In 2020, she won the Grace Marion Wilson Emerging Writers Competition for her non-fiction essay, Sexy Nails, which was published in the October-November edition of The Victorian Writer magazine.
-And, she was recently longlisted for the Richell Prize 2021 for her memoir-in-progress about marriage, mental health, and the breakdown of both.
+And, she was recently longlisted for The Richell Prize for Emerging Writers 2021; a partnership between Hachette Australia, the Richell family, and the Emerging Writers’ Festival, for her memoir-in-progress about marriage, mental health, and the breakdown of both.
+Her other work has appeared on the Overland Literary Journal and Writers Victoria websites.

 Tash begins far too many sentences with conjunctions, likes to procrastinate by taking writing workshops instead of actually writing, and owns more notebooks than one person should ever be permitted.
 You can find her on Instagram @tashagafonoff and, very occasionally her blog, www.snippetsandglimpses.com/